 - Poster presentation at the Vizient Council Meeting and/or the ASHP Midyear Clinical Meeting and Exhibition

-- Platform presentation at the Eastern States Conference for Pharmacy Residents and Preceptors
+- Platform presentation at the Eastern States Conference for Pharmacy Residents and Preceptors or other professional conference

 Residents Teaching Seminar